daniel-vera-g/tool-documentations/docs/vim/vim-built-in-docs.md

 ---
+id: vim-built-in-docs
-title: Vim learnings
+title: Vim built in features
-authors: Daniel VG
-left-header: Vim
-right-header: \today
-lang: en
 ---

-# Vim learnings

 ## Go to definition